aws-samples/aws-modernization-workshop-base/content/010_introduction/10_foreword.md

 # How did we get here?

-Set the stage for the audience, this page isn't mandatory but will can be a great page for a hook.
+Set the stage for the audience, this page isn't mandatory but can be a page for the hook in the story you're trying to tell.